-According to Table 4.1, Major Bloom's proposed location is located within one of the areas of the City where Marijuana Retail Storefronts are allowed upon the issuance of a special permit.
-Worcester's special permit application requires proof of submission of the Marijuana Retailer CCC application.
-As such, Major Bloom shall submit its special permit application upon submitting Company's Marijuana Retailer application.
+According to Table 4.1, Major Bloom's proposed location is located within one of the areas of the City where Marijuana Delivery-only Retailers are allowed upon the issuance of a special permit.
+Worcester's special permit application requires proof of submission of the Marijuana Delivery-only Retailer's CCC application.
+As such, Major Bloom shall submit its special permit application upon submitting Company's Marijuana Delivery-only Retailer application.